ska-telescope/ska-sdp-global-sky-model/docs/src/userguide/overview.rst

 How It Works:
 ~~~~~~~~~~~~~

-Under the hood, the Global Sky Model is using HEALPix coordinates and the data is managed by Polars which implement efficient DataFrames.
+Under the hood, the Global Sky Model is using HEALPix coordinates and the data is managed by Polars which implements efficient DataFrames.

 The whole sky has been divided into HEALPix pixels with a relatively coarse resolution of approximately one square degree.
 The resolution can be set in the conf.py. #TODO: this resolution should be set in the catalogue config.